Seven killed as gunmen attack Pakistani stock exchange

 Separatist insurgents from Balochistan province claim responsibility for attack

-Gunmen attacked the Pakistan Stock Exchange building in the city of Karachi on Monday killing two guards and a policeman before security forces killed all four of the attackers, police said.
+Gunmen attacked the Pakistan Stock Exchange building in the city of Karachi on Monday, killing two guards and a policeman before security forces killed all four attackers.

 “We locked ourselves in our offices,” Asad Javed, who works at a brokerage in the stock exchange building, which is in a high security zone that also houses the head offices of several banks, told Reuters.